aws-samples/spinnaker-keel-on-eks/README.md

 # Spinnaker Keel Setup Guide

+This repo is intended to be used by the Spinnaker keel setup blog post.
+Notes below are for informational purposes only.

 ## Configuration required by Keel in addition to core Spinnaker microservices:
   1. MySQL installation reachable by Keel.
   2. Keel service endpoint available to Orca, Echo, and Front50.